 You will submit both a draft report and a final report for your project.
 Both versions have the same required contents.
+In addition, your final report will be accompanied by brief explanations of how your final report addresses each the shortcomings noted in my feedback on your draft report.
 The draft report will be graded on a ✓+ / ✓ / ✓– (check-plus/check/check-minus) scheme only and is intended primarily to allow me to provide you with feedback that you can use to improve the quality of your final report.
 The final report will be point graded.

 Your report will be modeled on a technical report that might be published by a laboratory.
 This will have the same basic structure as a conference paper or journal article but without the fancy formatting or severe page limits.
 Your report will have the following components: